 “I don’t know what’s more embarrassing, these musicians and actors talking about politics in interviews or the media actually giving them credibility about it.

 It’s absurd that a celebrity could speak out on the economy or politics with no more justification than a hit album or a movie.
 Not to deride Gene, but I just think he’s part of a symptom of absurdity where you’ll see somebody on television whose only criteria for being there is success in a field far away from what they’re being asked about.
 I really don’t know who is more ridiculous, the celebrity answering these political questions or the person asking them. […]

 It’s so embarrassing to see people with absolutely no inside knowledge of anything they are talking about.
 I have friends who are intimately involved with world affairs and these are the people who won’t give opinions like these celebrities do.
 For my friends, it’s far more complex and sensitive than that, unlike these celebrities who read some newspaper story, or watch CNN, and then spout out some opinion on something they truly don’t know anything about.”

 By all of this I don’t mean to say that none of these people have anything of value to say.
-On the contrary, there are many musicians (or, ugh, “celebrities”) whose opinions are the result of thorough fact-based investigation, and whose voices should be heard.
-The problem happens when we assume that their views should be listened and, worst of all, taken seriously, simply as a result of their fame.
+On the contrary, there are many “celebrities” (musicians or otherwise) whose opinions are the result of thorough research, and whose voices should be heard.
+The problem happens when we assume that their views should be listened to and, worst of all, taken seriously, simply because of their fame.

-In the classic and beautiful poem Desiderata, Max Ehrmann wrote
+In the classic poem Desiderata, Max Ehrmann wrote

 “… listen to others, even the dull and ignorant; they too have their stories.”